showall/movie_casting_agency/README.md

  if running on Heroku, fill in DB_`NAME_HEROKU` with the online Heroku addon postgres URL.

 ## RBAC testing
-To test for RBAC, you may run Casting_Agency.postman_collection.json in POSTMAN
+To test for RBAC, you may run Casting_Agency_Local.postman_collection.json (local) or Casting_Agency_Heroku.postman_collection.json (Heroku) in POSTMAN

 ## API endpoint test
-To run test:
+To run unitest on endpoints:

 ```bash
 $ python test_app.py